 What is Premarital Counselling?

 Life Coach explains that it is a type of counselling or therapy, mostly with both the partners present, to prepare for the designated day.

 She says premarital counselling can help you and your partner have a loving but healthy and understanding relationship.

 Getting relationship counselling, from a trained and experienced counsellor will give you a better shot for unwavering support, committed partnership, and a fulfilling life together before getting married.

-She suggests counseling; you can identify your weaknesses and start working on them before they create many years of trouble later.
+She suggests counselling; you can identify your weaknesses and start working on them before they create many years of trouble later.

 Certified marriage counsellors, like Ritu Singal, have training, tools, and tests to unearth your hidden weaknesses and help you overcome them.

-Couples counseling can help teams of diverse regions, multiple caste or race identities, any gender, or believing in any faith.
-She says with timely counseling, you can prevent trivial issues from escalating into severe problems in the future.
+Couples counselling can help teams of diverse regions, multiple caste or race identities, any gender, or believing in any faith.
+She says with timely counselling, you can prevent trivial issues from escalating into severe problems in the future.

 Most importantly, she suggests that premarital counselling helps the couple manage and set their expectations from each other and the relationship to address any fault-lines they might cause.

 But, it’s not that simple, and could quote many couples, “We thought we had love to solve all this mess, but it wasn’t a quick fix!”
 She suggests that love can and must be the core of your relationship, but there is much more to it.